-Ming's love of cooking (as well as eating) was forged in his early years.
+Ming's love of cooking was forged in his early years.
 Ming was raised in Dayton, Ohio, where he spent hours cooking alongside his mother and father at Mandarin Kitchen, the family-owned restaurant.
 His experience also taught him about restaurant operations and the art of making customers happy.

 Ming headed east to attend school at Phillips Academy Andover.
 From there, Ming continued to Yale University, earning his degree in Mechanical Engineering.
-During this time, Ming spent his summers at Le Cordon Bleu cooking school in Paris.
+During this time, Ming spent his summers attending Le Cordon Bleu cooking school and apprenticing at area restaurants in Paris.
 After graduating from Yale, Ming moved to Paris and trained under renowned Pastry ChefPierre Herme and then on to Osaka with Sushi Master Kobayashi.

 Upon his return to the United States, Ming enrolled in graduate school at Cornell University, earning a Master’s degree in Hotel Administration and Hospitality Marketing.